-2 A list of preferred species for revegetation is included in Exhibits E and F
+2 A list of preferred species for revegetation is included in Attachments E and F

-- All spent fluids (including motor oil, radiator coolant, and/or other fluids) and used vehicle batteries shall be collected, stored, and recycled as hazardous waste off site. - All construction debris and sediments (if sediments are not incorporated on site) shall be properly disposed.
-Plans shall indicate the approved disposal site. - Dry cleanup methods (i.e. absorbent materials, cat litter, andor rags) shall be used whenever possible.
-If water is used, the minimal amount required to keep dust levels down is used. - Spilled dry materials shall be swept up immediately. - All questionable motor oil, coolant, transmission fluid, and hydraulic fluid hoses, fittings, and/or seals on construction equipment shall be replaced.
-All mechanical equipment shall be inspected on a daily basis to ensure there are no motor oil, transmission fluid, hydraulic fluid, and/or coolant leaks.
-All leaks shall be repaired in the equipment staging area or other suitable location (away from watercourses) prior to resumption of construction activity. - Hydraulic fluids in mechanical equipment working within the active stream channel shall not contain organophosphateesters. - During construction the operator shall not dump any trash and/or construction debris into the wetted channel; all trash and/or construction debris shall be collected and properly disposed. - During the project activities, all trash and food that may attract potential predators of salmonids (e.g. raccoons, piscivors, etc.) shall be properly contained, removed from the work site, and disposed of daily. - When working in and/or near fish-bearing streams3, or their tributaries, oil absorbent and spill containment materials shall be located on site when mechanical equipment is in operation.
-If a spill occurs, (1) no additional work shall ccur in-channel until mechanical equipment has been inspected and the leak has been prepared, (2) the spill has been contained, and (3) the CDFG and NOAA Fisheries are contacted to evaluate the impacts of the spill.
+- location (away from watercourses) prior to resumption of construction activity. - Hydraulic fluids in mechanical equipment working within the active stream channel shall not contain organophosphate esters. - During construction the operator shall not dump any trash and/or construction debris into the wetted channel; all trash and/or construction debris shall be collected and properly disposed. - During the project activities, all trash and food that may attract potential predators of salmonids (e.g. raccoons, piscivors, etc.) shall be properly contained, removed from the work site, and disposed of daily. - When working in and/or near fish-bearing streams3, or their tributaries, oil absorbent and spill containment materials shall be located on site when mechanical equipment is in operation.
+If a spill occurs, (1) no additional work shall occur in-channel until mechanical equipment has been inspected and the leak has been prepared, (2) the spill has been contained, and (3) the CDFG and NOAA Fisheries are contacted to evaluate the impacts of the spill.

-Heavy equipment shall not be used in flowing or standing water, except to cross stream or pond to access the work site.
-In fish-bearing streams or their ributaries, if it is necessary to repeatedly cross the stream (i.e. more than once prior to and once following completion of construction activities) with heavy equipment to access a work site, a temporary culvert crossing with clean gravel
+Heavy equipment shall not be used in flowing or standing water, except to cross a stream or pond to access the work site.
+In fish-bearing streams or their tributaries, if it is necessary to repeatedly cross the stream (i.e. more than once prior to and once following completion of construction activities) with heavy equipment to access a work site, a temporary culvert crossing with clean gravel backfill, or other appropriate temporary crossing structure shall be installed and utilized.

-A "fish-bearing stream" is defined as a stream located within the range of the listed species (Central California Coast (CCC) Evolutionarily Significant Unit (ESU) Coho, the CCC steelhead, and South Central Coast ESU Steelhead) and/or designated critical habitat for these salmonids.
-The County of Santa Cruz and CDFG fisheries experts prepared a GIS-based summary of the existing information on salmonid distribution in Santa Cruz County streams "Steelhead and Coho Salmon Distribution", County of Santa Cruz, May, 2004.
-The NRCS and RCD will utilize this map during the initial project assessment to determine if the project is taking place in a fish-bearing stream backfill, or other appropriate temporary crossing structure shall be installed and utilized.
 When possible, NRCS/RCD shall use existing ingress or egress points and/or perform work from the top of the creek banks.
 Use of heavy equipment shall be avoided in a channel bottom with rocky or cobbled substrate.
 If access to the work site requires heavy equipment to travel on a rocky or cobbled substrate, a rubber tire loader/backhoe is the preferred vehicle.
 Only if this option has been determined infeasible shall the use of tracked vehicles be allowed.
 The amount of time this equipment is stationed, working, or traveling within the creek bed shall be minimized.
 When heavy equipment is used, woody debris and vegetation shall be replaced to a similar density with native species.
 No staging shall occur in or directly adjacent to wetlands.
-If it is not feasible to completely avoid movement of construction vehicles through wetlands, whenever possible rubber tired vehicles shall be used or a protective mat shall be laid down prior to moving across these areas.
+If it is not feasible to completely avoid movement of construction vehicles through wetlands, whenever possible rubber tired vehicles shall be used or a